For teen audiences:

 This is where Justin comes in.
 In 45 min, Justin delivers a “shock and awe” treatment.

 "My presentation is a roller coaster ride - purposely designed to take these kids on an emotional journey.
-A journey that leads to a deeper realization that by simply accepting and embracing who they are, they become resilient.

 How To Train A Hero